-Where to stay in Melbourne as a tourist?
-Well, the best areas to stay in Melbourne for first-timers are Melbourne CBD, Southbank, Docklands, East Melbourne, Carlton, St. Kilda Beach, Fitzroy, Richmond, and South Yarra.
-These neighborhoods are very popular and safe for tourist that offer a wide variety of attractions and amenities.
+The best areas to stay in Melbourne for first-timers are Melbourne CBD, Southbank, Docklands, East Melbourne, Carlton, St. Kilda Beach, Fitzroy, but you can also look at neighborhoods of Richmond, Collingwood, Brighton, and South Yarra.
+These are very popular and safe areas for tourists that offer a wide variety of attractions and amenities.

 Voted the most liveable city in the world year after year, it’s truly a beautiful city, with countless things to do and see.
 The city is known for its great public transport system, excellent nightlife, world-class coffee, and artistic vibe.
 Melbourne is Australia’s second-biggest city after Sydney and I believe it’s a must-visit.

 Melbourne CBD is the best place to stay in Melbourne for first-timers because it is the most convenient location and it is the most well-connected public transport area.
-If you book a hotel here, you will be located in the middle of everything, within walking distance to Melbourne’s most iconic landmarks, as well as many restaurants, cafes, bars, and shops.
+If you book a hotel here, you will be located in the middle of everything, within easy distance to Melbourne’s most iconic landmarks, many restaurants, cafes, bars, and shops.

 Melbourne is a great family holiday destination because they offers an incredible selection of family activities for all ages.
 Melbourne CBD, Southbank, and St. Kilda are some of the best areas to stay in Melbourne with family due to its central location, rich history and culture, and a vibrant food scene.